Check your inbox.

 Where to Stay

-Some visitors may however choose to stay further afield, in order to save money or avoid some of the tourist crowds.
-The Lido, an island between Venice and the Adriatic Sea, is popular with those who want to stay outside of the centre of Venice - although the frequent ferries make sure that you’re not totally cut off.
+Some visitors choose to stay further afield to save money or avoid the tourist crowds.
+The Lido, an island between Venice and the Adriatic Sea, is popular for those wanting to stay outside the city centre.
+Frequent ferries ensure you're not cut off from Venice.

 Not to be Missed

-2. The Grand Canal.
-One of the best ways to see the real Venice is by water.
-Head on board a vaporetto (one of the famous Venice waterbuses) and take a trip down the canal from the main railway station to San Marco for a great introduction to the city and its history.
+2. The Grand Canal: Take a ride on a vaporetto (waterbus) down the canal from the main railway station to San Marco for a great introduction to Venice's history.

 Getting to Venice: Direct flights to Venice take around 2 hours from the UK.

-Visa requirements: European Union (EU) nationals don’t need a visa to visit Venice for stays of up to 90 days.
+Visa requirements: EU nationals don't need a visa for stays of up to 90 days.

 Currency: The currency in Venice is the Euro.

-Time zone: Venice is within the Central European Timezone.
-This is GMT +1 hour.
+Time zone: Venice is in the Central European Timezone, GMT +1 hour.

 Language: Italian.